Why am I receiving the exception 'Poor performing query - too many rows examined' in an API call response?

 Connect Web Services for SOAP (CWS) API, REST API, Connect for PHP API, ROQL, All product versions

-When ROQL query is run from one of the Oracle Service Cloud public APIs runs an estimate of database table rows scanned by the query is performed.
+When ROQL query is run from one of the Oracle B2C Service public APIs runs an estimate of database table rows scanned by the query is performed.
 This estimate is in place as a safety check to protect your database and ensure consistent and reliable response time from the database.
 This estimate is an estimate of the number of rows it must scan, not the number of rows returned.

 If the pre-scan is determined to be too large then you will receive an exception indicating 'Poor performing query - too many rows examined'.
 There are different thresholds (also known in more technical terms as the max join size) for different databases.
 The amount that is allowed by the pre-scan when a query is run from one of the public APIs is as follows: